AquaticEcoDynamics/releases/README.md

 This **releases** github repository is home to the AED current and historical binaries (pre-compiled model executables for different platforms).

 Several options exist for using the model - depending on the host model and the level of complexity required.
-Currently 2 main code bundles exist including AED and AED+, each available for GLM and TUFLOW-FV.
+Currently 2 main code bundles exist including AED and AED+, each available for [GLM](https://github.com/AquaticEcoDynamics/GLM) and [TUFLOW-FV](https://www.tuflow.com/products/tuflow-fv/).

-For users seeking the latest codeof each, please access the [glm-aed](https://github.com/AquaticEcoDynamics/glm-aed) or fv-aed development bundles.
+For users seeking the latest code of each and model documentation, please access the [`glm-aed`](https://github.com/AquaticEcoDynamics/glm-aed) or `fv-aed` development bundles.

 <br>

-## 2022 AED release: libaed 2.0.5
+## 2022 AED release: libaed 2.0.5 (beta)

 - Online Documentation: [View science manual](http://aquaticecodynamics.github.io/aed-science/index.html)

-## Update notes
+### Update notes

 <br>